The Bayesian Analysis of Complex, High-Dimensional Models: Can It Be CODA?: Stratified Random Sampling

 With this structure, it is unclear how to define sets of $\bt$ on which uniform convergence holds.
 This construction merely yields an estimator equivalent to the nonparametric HT estimator.

-This prior produces a good estimator of $\th^*$ but, for other functionals, e.g. $\E\left(Y|g(X) > a\right)$ or $\E\left(\bb'\bb\right)$, the prior leads to estimators which aren't even consistent.
+This prior produces a good estimator of ${\th}^*$ but, for other functionals, for example, $\E (Y|g(X) > a )$ or $\E (\bb'\bb )$, the prior leads to estimators which are not even consistent.
 So, if we are stuck with the resulting posterior, as a type II Bayesian would be, we have solved the specific problem with which we were faced at the cost of failing to solve other problems which may come to interest us.